joovitha/hrgfsa-task-repo/README.md

 ## Github actions workflow

+By default when pipeline is triggered via push/commits to main branch, new tag will be build and pushed with version number set as build number.

 Whenever there is some push/commits into main branch of the repo.
 Workflow will be triggered which first checkout the latest commit and then authenticates to GCP via  Workload Identity Federation(WIF) using the service account created.